 Should You Buy the KelTec P15?

 The KelTec P15 is an ambitious pistol that delivers where it counts: capacity, concealability, and weight.
-For those looking for a high-capacity 9mm carry gun without the bulk of a Glock 19, this is a compelling option.

-Would I recommend the KelTec P15?
 Yes, with a few caveats.
 If you value a lightweight, high-capacity option and are willing to break in the controls, it’s a fantastic choice.
-However, if you need red-dot compatibility out of the box, competitors like the SIG 1911-XFull or Tisas PX-9 Gen 3 might be better suited.
+However, if you need red-dot compatibility out of the box, competitors like the SIG 1911-XFull or Tisas PX-9 Gen 3 are better suited.

 What are your thoughts?
 Let me know if you’ve had hands-on experience with the KelTec P15 and how it compares to your go-to carry gun!